 In short, we believe the Bible.
 We want to believe what faithful Christians believed in the Bible, and we want to do what faithful Christians did in the Bible.
 The Bible is our creed and our statement of faith.
-However, for your benefit, we have outlined several key doctrines below we understand to be taught by the Bible.
+However, for your benefit, we have outlined several key doctrines below that we understand to be taught by the Bible.

-We believe that every word of the Bible is inspired by God; that God’s word is inerrant, infallible and without contradiction in the original manuscripts.
+We believe that every word of the Bible is inspired by God; that God’s word is inerrant, infallible and without contradiction in the original autographs.
 The 66 books that comprise the Old and New Testaments have been faithfully preserved throughout history as God’s complete revelation to mankind, and are our final authority in faith and life.
 For that reason, we believe for everything we do and believe to be out of faith, we must have Bible authority.

 2 Timothy 3:16; 2 Peter 1:20; Mark 13:31; John 8:31,32; John 20:31; Acts 20:32, 2 John 1:9

 We believe that there only ever has been, and ever will be, one true and living God who eternally exists in three persons: Father, Word (the Son, Jesus Christ), and Holy Spirit.
 These three are equal in every divine perfection, infinite, without beginning, unchanging, and possessing all power, knowledge, and glory.
 They execute distinct but harmonious roles in the work of creation, providence and redemption.

 Genesis 1:1,26; John 1:1,3; Matthew 28:19; John 4:24; Romans 1:19-20; Ephesians 4:5-6